leepfrog/advent-of-code-2018/README.md

 - Testing doesn't feel as integrated as it does in Rust / other languages, but `python -m unittest discover` helps
 - Documentation was confusing on how to set up program for command line execution
 - The language itself is very simple to work with

+### Node / TypeScript
+- It feels like TypeScript has really come a long way since I've used it last.
+The addition of `tsc --init` is very nice for getting started quickly.
+- Using `ts-node` and `ts-mocha` makes typescript integration easy into mocha/node tests
+- Question: Still have questions about when @types are needed to be installed